python-discord/summer-code-jam-2020/melodic-manatees/README.md

 2. Custom backgrounds, profile pics and feed preferences.

-3. A diary to enter your ideas, with a word cloud feature that highlights frequently occurring topics.
+3. MultiTabs that can be customized and provide quick access to your favorite set of web pages.

 4. Clean look and ease of access to features powered by Bulma, an opensource framework based on on Flexbox.